 If you’re looking to step off the beaten path and take a break from "traditional" Paris for a while, head over to the neighborhood known as La Chapelle, situated at the cusp of the 10th arrondissement.
-Otherwise referred to as “Little Jaffna" in reference to the Sri Lankan capital city, this neighborhood is bursting with activity, culture and color.
+Otherwise referred to as “Little Jaffna" in reference to the Sri Lankan capital city, this neighborhood is bursting with activity, culture, and color.
 Here, you’ll not only find shops and restaurants reflecting the prominence of Sri Lankan and South Indian culture; you’ll hear the Tamil language bouncing around you on the streets.
 Being in La Chapelle feels like getting out of Paris, and you’ll be very glad to have done so once you get to know the city well and are looking for unusual jaunts.
 Make sure to save time for chai tea, samosas, and window-shopping for saris.

 Orientation and Transport

 La Chapelle is relatively tiny in comparison to other Paris neighborhoods, located northeast of the Seine in the district known to locals as the 19th arrondissement.
 The Bassin de la Villette and the Canal St. Martin runs to the east with Gare du Nord just southwest.
 Montmartre is not too far away to the northwest.

 - Main Streets around La Chapelle: Rue du Faubourg St. Denis, Boulevard de la Chapelle, Rue de Cail

 - Getting there: The neighborhood is best served by the metro stop La Chapelle on line 2 or Gare du Nord (lines 4, 5 and RER B, D).
 From the stop, the Rue du Faubourg St. Denis offers a panoply of shops and restaurants; explore the other streets around this main artery to dig a bit further.